 If your going to do Dr. Seuss you have to go big.
 So we decided to do big stripes on the walls.
 I really think this idea freaked her husband out but luckily he let us see our vision and go with it.
 Nothing in Seussland is ever perfect or exact.
 So we made the stripes different sizes and planned for 3 colors.
 Luckily, we used a laser level so our lines were straight.
 This part can be very tricky and drive you crazy if you don't plan it out a head of time.
 After I struggled on paper for a good 2 hours, in a matter of minutes my sweet hubby, just took the perimeter of the room and divided it by how big we wanted the grouping of stripes.
 Then we knew how many sets of stripes will equally fit in the room. (sounds complicated huh!)

 Then it was time to start decorating and placing everything in the room.
 She bought some Fabric for the draperies and some poster cut outs of the characters from all the different Dr. Seuss books.
-The dresser was previously painted a dark green, she repainted it the same blue as the walls and glazed over it with a little darker blue.
-I think it turned out awesome.

 Being inspired by the trees in the Lorax.
 My sister came up with these cute decorations.
 She used Styrofoam balls and wrapped a feather boas around them.
 I think they are the cutest idea, it is my favorite part of the room.